 The Board of Education of the Big Walnut Local School District (hereinafter referred to as "the Board" or "the District") does not discriminate on the basis of sex (including sexual orientation or gender identity), in its education programs or activities, and is required by Title IX of the Education Amendments Act of 1972, and its implementing regulations, not to discriminate in such a manner.
 The requirement not to discriminate in its education program or activity extends to admission and employment.
-The Board is committed to maintaining an education and work environment that is free from discrimination based on sex, including sexual harassment.
+[DRAFTING NOTE: In the new Title IX regulations, the term "admission" refers to admission to postsecondary institutions (i.e., institutions of graduate higher education, institutions of undergraduate higher education, institutions of professional education, and institutions of vocational education); thus, if a K-12 school does not operate a vocational program (e.g., a school or institution that has as its primary purpose preparation of students to pursue a technical, skilled, or semiskilled occupation or trade, or to pursue study in a technical field, whether or not the school or institution offers certificates, diplomas, or degrees and whether or not it offers fulltime study), the K-12 school does not officially need to include "admission and" in the preceding sentence (and where that phrase is used throughout this policy); Neola, however, has elected to include it because all K-12 schools "enroll" students and often the term "enroll" is viewed as synonymous with the term "admit."
+Since K-12 schools cannot discriminate when enrolling students into the education programs or activities that they operate, it seems appropriate to include the term "admission."]-The Board is committed to maintaining an education and work environment that is free from discrimination based on sex, including sexual harassment.